 When you’ve finished tweaking things to your preference, save and name the device (it’s probably easiest if you just call it DualSense).
 Also, make sure you select that it’s a PlayStation 4 controller, as this will enable PlayStation button prompts in supported titles.

-2. Connect the PS5 DualSense controller to your PC via USB
+PS5 DualSense controller on PC: How to connect via USB

-You'll need to use a USB-C to USB-A cable, as the DualSense uses USB type C port instead of micro USB like the DualShock 4.
+If you're wanting to use the PS5 DualSense controller on a PC, you'll need to use a USB-C to USB-A cable.
+The DualSense uses USB type C port, instead of micro USB like the DualShock 4.

 Simply plug the cable into both the controller and your PC, an Windows should automatically detect it.
 If your PC is equipped with dedicated USB-C port, you could also use a USB-C to USB-C cable.

-3. Connect the PS5 DualSense controller to your PC via Bluetooth
+PS5 DualSense controller on PC: How to connect via Bluetooth